Gio-Choi/gio-choi.github.io/_pages/about.md

 <br>

 Hi there.
 Welcome to my website!
-I'm a Master's student in [Computational Social Science](https://macss.uchicago.edu) & Data Science at [The University of Chicago](https://www.uchicago.edu).
+I'm currently pursuing a Master's in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu), having earned a Bachelor of Engineering in Computer Science and Bachelor of Arts in Economics.

-My research interests are multi-agent-based modeling and AI interpretability.
-As a research assistant at the [Knowledge Lab](https://knowledgelab.org) under [Prof. James Evans](https://news.uchicago.edu/profile/james-evans), I am dedicated to advancing my knowledge in these areas.
+My research spans multi-agent-based modeling, causal inference, and automated social science.
+In my journey to discover my true research passion, I’ve explored various fields through internships at Cisco, MSCI (Morgan Stanley Capital International), the United Nations, and PwC.

-I aim to leverage my expertise in bridging technology and finance, driven by my passion for the finance domain.
-For example, at MSCI Inc., I led a pilot project to automate the ratings system using data crawling and machine learning with Python.
-Additionally, I developed a document search tool for materials such as 10-K filings and Codes of Conduct, significantly enhancing efficiency for senior analysts.
+These experiences inspired me to enroll in the Computational Social Science program at UChicago, where I’m actively working on innovative projects as a research assistant at the [Knowledge Lab](https://knowledgelab.org) under [Prof. James Evans](https://news.uchicago.edu/profile/james-evans).

-Please take a look at my [Projects](/publications/) and [CV](/cv/) and feel free to reach out to me. [giochoi@uchicago.edu](mailto:giochoi@uchicago.edu)
+Please take a look at my [Projects](/publications/) (last updated Aug.
+2024)  and [CV](/cv/), and feel free to reach out to me. [giochoi@uchicago.edu](mailto:giochoi@uchicago.edu)